How Many Days Should I Spend in Tibet?

 Top Things to Do for the 8-Day EBC Tour from Lhasa

-Almost all tours in Tibet start in the Tibetan capital, and spending a few days in Lhasa gives you the opportunity to visit the amazing sites of the city, including the Potala Palace, the Jokhang Temple, and the famous Gelug Monasteries.
-However, it is also necessary to spend a few days in the capital acclimatizing to the increased altitude, before traveling out west for cross the vast Tibetan plateau to its western borders.
+Almost all tours in Tibet start in the Tibetan capital, and spending a few days in Lhasa allows you to visit the amazing sites of the city, including the Potala Palace, the Jokhang Temple, and the famous Gelug Monasteries.
+However, it is also necessary to spend a few days in the capital acclimatizing to the increased altitude, before traveling out west to cross the vast Tibetan plateau to its western borders.

 Yamdrok Lake, one of the three largest sacred lakes in Tibet.

 Outside Lhasa, you will pass through some of Tibet’s amazing sites, including the famous Kumbum Stupa in Gyantse, as well as the Pelkor Chode Monastery in Gyantse and the Tashilhunpo Monastery in Shigatse.
 And if that is not enough, on the route to Gyantse, you will pass by and stop at Lake Yamdrok, another of the Sacred Lakes of Tibet.

 The experience at Everest Base Camp (EBC) is one in a million.
 Standing tall at 8,848 meters, Mount Everest is an outstanding experience, and one that will live with you forever.
 And standing at the base camp, at 5,150 meters above sea level, you can feel the rush of excitement that the early explorers and mountaineers must have felt as they gazed on the same peak more than a hundred years ago.